simplyvikram/se/README.md

 For now, its not as tightly packaged as I would like it to be.
 Using fabric to set up a few things and to run server.
 Ideally we would want something like a vagrant box to be provisioned to have all the dependencies neatly packagaed.

 Pre reququisites:
-* Postgres needs to be running before the app is run
+* Postgres needs to be installed and running before the app is run.
 * python 2.7 needs to be installed